Showing posts with label Atari Super Pack. Show all posts

 • Z = Surely every game needs a smart-bomb?

-Of course, there's always an end-of-level guardian and Xenon is no different.
-In fact, the Sentinels also appear halfway through each level.
-That's right, four levels so eight times you're battling these guys.
+Of course, there's always an end-of-level guardian.
+In fact, these 'Sentinels' also appear halfway through a level.
+That's right, four levels, so eight times you're battling these guys.
 They can only be killed by carefully aligning firepower at their weakest point.
-It's now that you die only to reload with a trainer enabled.
+It's now that you die, only to reload with a trainer enabled.

-Beating the sentinel (for that second time) whisks you off to the next level to fight against another massive array of foes.
-And it's always tougher so I doubt you'll last very long - and that's the main issue I have against Xenon.
-It's just too hard after level one.
-How many ST players have seen the later levels without resorting to a cheat?
+Beating the sentinel (for a second time) whisks you off to the next level to fight a massive array of new foes.
+It always gets harder, so I doubt you'll last long - and that's the main issue I have with Xenon: it's too hard after level one.
+How many players have seen the later levels without resorting to a cheat?
 I thought so.

 Don't adjust your monitor...
-Yep, level three sure does look familiar albeit in pink.
+Yep, level three sure does look familiar, albeit in pink.
 Ugh!

 The toughest boss in the game.
-This one is a killer and I have never beaten it (without a cheat!)
+This one is a killer, and I have never beaten it (without a cheat!)

 Pixels

-Visually, and for the most part, this game is a total babe.
-Level one has a metallic charm which I absolutely love.
-Heck, even now it looks outstanding to today's spoilt brats on their PS4s!
-Every stage looks great but I admit to not being a fan of the fourth level - I think it looks rather out of place and kinda like an Amstrad game.
-I know, weird, right?
+Visually, this game is a total babe.
+Level one has a metallic charm, which I absolutely love.
+Heck, even today it looks outstanding, and might even impress the spoiled brats and their PS4s!
+Every stage is gorgeous, but I admit to not being a fan of the fourth level - it looks rather out of place and kinda like an Amstrad game.

-Sprites are stunning, even those peculiar pink-brain things on level 4!
+The sprites are stunning, even those peculiar pink-brain things on level 4 - Yes, I cannot make up my mind about that level, it's pink, but it's still nice!!
 Scrolling is always smooth and perfectly paced for the gameplay.
 Xenon epitomises that mind-blowing late 80s era when we upgraded from older machines like the Sinclair ZX Spectrum or Commodore 64 to the glorious 16-bit world.
 Yes, this game is nothing less than a visual feast!

-Level four is insane and there are enough enemies to strike down an Asgard mothership!!
+Level four is insane, and there are enough enemies to strike down an Asgard mothership!!

 I wonder how many got that Stargate reference?
 Does anybody read my website?